Snookey21/BMI-Calculator/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

-## License

-This BMI Calculator is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments